bitcoinfo/bitcoin-history/2019-12-16-Bitcoin-History.md

 * [Next level Bitcoin stress test -- June 29-30 13:00 GMT 2015](https://bitcointalk.org/index.php?topic=1098263.0)
 * [The Megatransaction: Why Does It Take 25 Seconds?](https://rusty.ozlabs.org/?p=522)
 * [Las Vegas casinos adopt new form of currency: Bitcoins](https://www.usatoday.com/story/dispatches/2014/01/21/las-vegas-casinos-accepting-bitcoins/4713243/)
-Who needs poker chips?
+  > Who needs poker chips?
 There's a new currency coming to Las Vegas casinos, and it's called Bitcoin.
 Starting Wednesday, the D Las Vegas Casino Hotel and Golden Gate Hotel & Casino will begin collecting the
 * [r/Bitcoin - We've just reached 10 petahash per second!](https://www.reddit.com/r/Bitcoin/comments/1tbln1/weve_just_reached_10_petahash_per_second/)
-114 votes and 70 comments so far on Reddit
 * [Coinbrief](https://99bitcoins.com/author/coinbrief/)
 * [Unprecedented: Bitcoin Mining Network Exceeds 100 PH/s](https://99bitcoins.com/bitcoin-exceeds-100/)
-The power of the Bitcoin mining network has broken through 100 petahashes per second (PH/s) for the first time in the cryptocurrency’s five years of life.
+  > The power of the Bitcoin mining network has broken through 100 petahashes per second (PH/s) for the first time in the cryptocurrency’s five years of life.
 * [Microsoft now accepts Bitcoin to buy Xbox games and Windows apps](https://www.theverge.com/2014/12/11/7375771/microsoft-supports-bitcoin-payments)
   > Microsoft is now accepting Bitcoin as a payment option to download digital content.
 The software maker quietly started supporting the digital currency earlier this week, months after adding a B...
 * [Japan OKs recognizing virtual currencies as similar to real money ...](http://www.japantimes.co.jp/news/2016/03/04/business/tech/japan-oks-recognizing-virtual-currencies-similar-real-money/)
-The Cabinet on Friday approved a set of bills to help banking groups expand their information technology businesses and to recognize virtual currencies as
+  > The Cabinet on Friday approved a set of bills to help banking groups expand their information technology businesses and to recognize virtual currencies as
-* [The Evolution of the Bitcoin Economy: Extracting and Analyzing the...](https://ssrn.com/abstract=2808762) In this paper, we gather together the minimum units of Bitcoin identity (the individual addresses), and group them into approximations of business entities, wha
+* [The Evolution of the Bitcoin Economy: Extracting and Analyzing the...](https://ssrn.com/abstract=2808762)
+  > In this paper, we gather together the minimum units of Bitcoin identity (the individual addresses), and group them into approximations of business entities, wha
 * [Uber Switches to Bitcoin in Argentina After Govt Blocks Uber Credi...](https://cointelegraph.com/news/uber-switches-to-bitcoin-in-argentina-after-govt-blocks-uber-credit-cards)
-The Argentinian government blocked credit card companies from dealing with Uber, causing the ridesharing company’s national branch to use Bitcoin instead.
+  > The Argentinian government blocked credit card companies from dealing with Uber, causing the ridesharing company’s national branch to use Bitcoin instead.
 * [Megabank Joins Coinbase's Record $75 Million Funding Round](http://www.coindesk.com/coinbases-75-million-series-c/)
-Coinbase has raised $75m from investors including the New York Stock Exchange, USAA, BBVA and telcom giant DoCoMo.
+  > Coinbase has raised $75m from investors including the New York Stock Exchange, USAA, BBVA and telcom giant DoCoMo.
 * [Bitcoin exchange Bitstamp suspends service after security breach](https://www.reuters.com/article/2015/01/06/us-bitstamp-cybersecurity-idUSKBN0KF0UH20150106)
-Bitstamp, one of the largest exchanges for trading the digital bitcoin currency,...
+  > Bitstamp, one of the largest exchanges for trading the digital bitcoin currency,...
 * [Bitcoin Hash Rate exceeds 1 EH/s For the First Time - Bitcoinist.com](http://bitcoinist.com/bitcoin-hash-rate-exceeds-1-ehs-for-the-first-time/)
-The Bitcoin mining network has reached 1 Exa Hash per second, has become the largest and most powerful distributed supercomputer on the planet.
+  > The Bitcoin mining network has reached 1 Exa Hash per second, has become the largest and most powerful distributed supercomputer on the planet.
 * [Bitcoin now accepted by 100,000 merchants worldwide](http://www.ibtimes.co.uk/bitcoin-now-accepted-by-100000-merchants-worldwide-1486613)
-More than 100,000 merchants now accept bitcoin, including Microsoft, Expedia and Twitch.
+  > More than 100,000 merchants now accept bitcoin, including Microsoft, Expedia and Twitch.
 * [Kyle Torpey (@kyletorpey)](https://twitter.com/kyletorpey/status/1068624115366539265)
   > No, that isn't Satoshi posting from his P2P Foundation account today.
 However, this email from 2015 may have been his last public message: [https://t.co/FDMdUIYNs4](https://t.co/FDMdUIYNs4)
 Twitter